Netflix ads: Start date, pricing, limitations revealed

 Netflix has flagged to the market that it expects to report a return to growth for its September quarter, however.

-The streaming giant's shares were up 5.05 per cent in late trading.
+The streaming giant's shares were up 5.05 per cent in late trading, continuing their recent recovery.